-Policy 40-8 Smoke- and Vape-Free Facility and Grounds
+Policy 40-8 | Smoke- and Vape-Free Facility and Grounds

-The Board of Library Commissioners of the City of Grand Rapids declares all Library facilities and grounds to be smoke-free and vape-free.
+The Board of Library Commissioners of the City of Grand Rapids declares all library facilities and grounds to be smoke-free and vape-free.

-This policy applies to all individuals including employees, clients, contractors, and visitors.
-Violation of this policy is a municipal civil infraction subject to fine.
+This Ppolicy applies to all individuals including employees, clients, contractors, and visitors.
+Violation of this Ppolicy is a municipal civil infraction subject to fine.

-Cross Reference: Rescinded Policy 40-5 Adopted: November 20, 2012 Amended: August 29, 2023
+Adopted: November 20, 2012 Amended: August 29, 2023